 Biodiversity, agriculture and free-range hens in the PV park

 Agri-PV – the combination of photovoltaic systems and agriculture – is rapidly gaining popularity.
-At our two PV parks in Tützpatz and Juliusburg-Krukow, we demonstrate that we care deeply about both the issue of suitable land and the topic of biodiversity.
+The same applies to biodiversity, as PV parks can also contribute to increasing species diversity.
+At our two PV parks in Tützpatz and Juliusburg-Krukow, we demonstrate that both the issue of suitable land and biodiversity are close to our hearts.

 November 2025

-We are constructing a large-scale battery storage facility very close to Tützpatz, probably in Breesen at the Friedrichsruh substation.
-It will be operated to support the grid, has a capacity of around 50 MW and, according to our plans, is scheduled to go into operation in 2027.
+Very close to Tützpatz, we are building a large battery storage facility, probably in Breesen at the Friedrichsruh substation.
+It will be operated for the benefit of the grid, has a capacity of around 50 MW and is scheduled to go into operation in 2027, according to our plans.
+Such storage facilities are an important component in ensuring grid stability and increasing flexibility for the growing share of renewable energies.

-Our biodiversity PV park in Juliusburg and Krukow in Schleswig-Holstein is all about protecting countless small and large animals and preserving the diversity of the ecosystem.
+Another of our PV parks in Juliusburg and Krukow in Schleswig-Holstein is dedicated to countless small and large animals and the diversity of the ecosystem.
+Here, too, the focus is firmly on biodiversity.

 And now to the biological facts: A particular focus of the project is on promoting biodiversity, which will go far beyond the minimum legal requirements.
 Vattenfall has therefore commissioned Game Conservancy Deutschland e.V. to provide biological support for the project and collect extensive data.